 They include:

-- Family history: Having family members with hypertension increases an individual’s risk of IDH.
+• Family history: Having family members with hypertension increases an individual’s risk of IDH.

-- Cardiovascular events: If an individual has experienced an incident that damaged the heart muscle, this increases their risk of IDH.
+• Cardiovascular events: If an individual has experienced an incident that damaged the heart muscle, this increases their risk of IDH.

-- Diabetes: People with diabetes and raised blood sugar levels may be
+• Diabetes: People with diabetes and raised blood sugar levels may be more likely to develop IDH.

-30% of individuals with low thyroid hormone levels have IDH. - Kidney disease: Individuals with chronic kidney disease
+• Hypothyroidism: Around 30% of individuals with low thyroid hormone levels have IDH.

-2019 study of almost 2.5 million participants, researchers found that the prevalence of IDH was significantly higher for males at 4.5% of the overall population compared to females at 2.2%.
+• Biological sex: In a large 2019 study of almost 2.5 million participants, researchers found that the prevalence of IDH was significantly higher among males, at 4.5% of the overall population, compared with females at 2.2%.

 If an individual has normal systolic blood pressure, lowering the diastolic blood pressure can affect the brain’s blood flow regulation, leading to a stroke.

-According to a study, researchers associated IDH with an
+According to a study, researchers associated IDH with an increased risk of subsequent cardiovascular events.

 IDH increases an individual’s risk of various health conditions, including:

 Reducing diastolic blood pressure may cause heart problems, particularly in young individuals with normal systolic blood pressure.
-Therefore in this group, doctors may opt not to treat IDH.
+Therefore, in this group, doctors may opt not to treat IDH.

 Medication options for IDH include: